 5. Forget the Money Belts

-6. Be Aware of Where Your Belongings Are
+6. Is London Safe?
+Yes, but be Aware of Where Your Belongings Are

 7. Take Note of Serial Codes